 Artificial Intelligence (AI) technology is reshaping the way enterprises extract insights from data.
-The Gartner’s most recent hype cycle report on AI points out that AI is the most favourable CIO technology initiative for the next five years as a source of business transformation.
+The Gartner’s most recent hype cycle report on Types of AI points out that AI is the most favourable CIO technology initiative for the next five years as a source of business transformation.

 PwC predicts that by 2030, AI can potentially contribute around $15.7 trillion to the global economy.